 Postdoctoral Fellow Positions

-Requirements: PhD in Immunology with experience in immune cell phenotyping and functional assays.
-Alternatively, PhD in Microbiology with a background/interest in the pathogenesis of mucosal infectious diseases.
+Requirements: PhD in Microbiology with experience in basic microbiology-related cell and molecular biology assays.
+Alternatively, PhD in Environmental Engineering or Biomedical Engineering with a background/interest in Microbiology and biofilm control methods.

 Positon available immediately and open until filled.